‘THE MEANING OF BEING ‘IRISH’ IN TODAY’S WORLD.’

 Being “Irish’, what does that REALLY mean?

-Does it mean wearing green on St. Patrick’s Day?
+Does it mean, wearing green and celebrating on St. Patrick’s Day?

-Firstly, that opinion falls apart when you ask these people, if ‘naturalized’ Irish citizens are indeed “Irish’.
-These folk, have lived in Ireland for over 5 years and made a commitment to assimilate into Irish Society in every way.
-Indeed, they have sworn an oath of allegiance to the State, which is more than any native Irish born person has had to do.
+Firstly, that opinion falls apart when you ask these people, if ‘naturalized’ Irish citizens are indeed “Irish’?
+These folk (naturalized citizens), have lived in Ireland for over 5 years and made a commitment to assimilate into Irish Society in every way.
+Indeed, they have sworn an oath of allegiance to the State when taking up citizenship, which is more than any native Irish born person has had to do.

-Secondly, when you ask these people how they feel about many of our sporting heroes over the last 20 years, who were not born in Ireland, they often have a very different viewpoint.
-Take as an example, the famous Cork GAA Stars of Seán Óg Ó hAilpín and Setanta Ó hAilpín,.
-The elder was born in Fiji and the younger born in Australia.
+Secondly, when you ask these people how they feel about many of our sporting heroes over the last 20/30 years, who were not born in Ireland, they often have a very different viewpoint.
+Take as an example, the famous Cork GAA Star brothers of Seán Óg Ó hAilpín and Setanta Ó hAilpín,.
+The elder was born in Fiji and the younger born in Australia OR the current ‘sprinting phenom’ of Rashidat Adeleke, a serious prospect for Olympic sprinting gold in future Olympics, born and raised in Dublin, with Nigerian parents who immigrated and became naturalized citizens.

 Are the Ó hAilpín Brothers NOT Irish?
 Of course, they are and most native Irishmen would agree, including the ones complaining about ‘Plastic Paddies’ (especially the ones in red shirts).